 Do Pros Use Rangefinders?

 Pros definitely use rangefinders quite often.
 However you’ll probably never see them being used in tournament play.
 This is because, usually, tournament play restricts the use of any artificial aids such as rangefinders.

 However in practice pros will regularly use as many tools as they can to improve their golf game – this of course includes the use of rangefinders!

-This is because the job of a professional golfer is to be the best golfer they possibly can be!
-So, when practicing, they’re going to use absolutely every tool at their disposal to make sure that they’re hitting the best shots, getting the most power and the right angles, and just generally being the absolute best they can be.
+When practicing, a pro is going to use absolutely every tool at their disposal to make sure that they’re hitting the best shots, getting the most power and the right angles, and just generally being the absolute best they can be.

 It’s that simple.
 They’re not necessary if all that you’re interested in is having a fun game of golf – but if you’re looking to actively take steps to improving your golf game, then using tools like this is a great way of furthering that cause.